medical plans available

 Some FEHB plans put part of your premium in a medical reimbursement account (HSA or HRA) for your use – consider this when comparing plan premium costs.

 You can choose a plan in the state where you live OR the state where you work.
 Use the tool to compare features of the plans available to you.
-You can compare up to four plans at a time.
+You can compare up to three plans at a time.

 COMPARE FEHB PLANS